 The Canadian horse was first introduced to New France in 1663.
 The first load of twelve horses was sent via ship by King Louis XIV.
-There is no record of the breed or region of France from hence they came; some writings mentioned the Royal Stud Farm, and many believing most of the horses were of Breton, Norman descent, Andalusian and Barb ancestry.
+There is no record of the breed or region of France from hence they came; some writings mentioned the Royal Stud Farm, and it is believed that most of the horses came from similar ancestries as the Belgian, Percheron, Breton and Dales Pony.
 What is known for certain is that shipments arrived on a regular basis.

 The first ones were given to religious orders and to gentlemen who had an avid interest in agriculture (although they remained the property of the king for three years).
 A notarized contract obliged the new owners to breed the animals, maintain them, and return a foal after three years to the Attendant.
 This foal was then entrusted to someone else who was then bound by the same conditions of care and reproduction.
 In case of breach of contract, there were provisions for fines of one hundred